ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 This format supports informational status codes (see Section 15.2 of
 {{!HTTP}}).
-Responses that include information status codes are encoded by repeating the response control data and associated header field section until the final status code is encoded.
+Responses that include information status codes are encoded by repeating the response control data and associated header section until the final status code is encoded.

 The format of the informational response control data is shown in
 {{format-informational}}.